Skip to main content

 Head lice is hard to spot.
 Here's what parents need to know

 As a parent, you and your children will experience plenty of rites of passage.
 Some are exciting (first steps and riding a bike).
-Others, you’ll dread.
+Others, not so much.
 It’s safe to say a run-in with head lice falls into the latter category.
+It’s a situation every parent dreads, but most experience it at least once in their life.
 Head lice is a common and harmless issue, but you’d probably prefer your child to bring home slime and glitter than this pesky problem.

 You may wonder: What does head lice look like?
 Is there anything to do to prevent it?
 Can I make it go away sooner rather than later?
 Should I send my child to school?

 We’re here to end your trip down the head lice rabbit hole.
-Here’s a head’s up on all things head lice.
+Here’s a heads-up on all things head lice.

 A mother combing her son's hair